shamim1258/Shamim/Technology/Python/functions.md

    -  We cannot add more position argument after '\*arg' example `def myfun(a, b, c, *arg, d)` here we cannot add 'd'.

 ## Lambda Function
--  Anonymous function means that a function is without a name.
+-  Lambda function are anonymous function with a single expression not multiline function.
 -  `lambda` keyword is used to create anonymous functions.
 -  Syntax
     - `lambda arguments : expression`.